dailyemerald/curling/README.md

 </code>

 Add a line to urls.txt (even from the GitHub web editor!) and you're done.
 The curl.rb script pulls the repo before it runs.

+I recommend putting a param like ?KEEPALIVE on the url so that it shows up in the logs as such.